On homological mirror symmetry of toric Calabi-Yau three-folds: Introduction

 Using the above arguments, the outcome of our proposed correspondence is as follows (see the beginning of Section \ref{hms}).
 Given a semi-integral support function $\vartheta$ on $\Sigma_C$, let $\psi_{K_C}: |\Sigma_C| \rightarrow \R$ be the support function corresponding to the canonical bundle of $D_C$.
 Define $\psi$ as

 Then the sheaf corresponding to the sphere defined by $\vartheta$ is the line bundle supported on $D_C$ defined by $\psi$.
 This is the correspondence stated in Conjecture \ref{hms:spheres}.
 We point out that in dimension two, in \cite{chan:an}, Chan constructs the same correspondence as ours between spheres and sheaves supported on compact toric divisors.
 Then he proves that this correspondence defines an embedding of the derived Fukaya category generated by the spheres inside the derived category of coherent sheaves of the mirror.
 Similarly, in \cite{chan:ueda}, Chan and Ueda construct, in the two-dimensional case, a correspondence between Lagrangian sections of $f$ and line bundles on $\check X$ and prove that it gives an embedding of derived categories.
-Similar results were obtained in \cite{CPU:hms:conifold} in the three-dimensional example of the conifold.
+Chan, Ueda and Pomerleano obtained similar results in \cite{CPU:hms:conifold} in the three-dimensional example of the conifold.
+Moreover in \cite{CPU:sections} the same authors propose a similar construction of Lagrangian sections and mirror correspondence with line bundles and they prove that the wrapped Floer homology ring of the zero section is isomorphic to the algebra of functions on $\check X$ (we thank the authors for sending us a preliminary version of their work).
 We also point out the result of P. Seidel \cite{Seidel:susp} where, in the case $\check{X}$ is the total space of the canonical bundle of a smooth toric del Pezzo surface $Y$, he finds a full embedding of triangulated categories between the bounded derived category of sheaves supported on $Y$ and the derived Fukaya category of the mirror $X$.
 Seidel's method is based on the ``suspension'' of Lefschetz fibrations.
 We do not know what is the relation between our proposed correspondence and Seidel's result.